lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

 `all()` and `any()` for evaluating multiple bools.
 `WeakValueDictionary` for accessing values that can be garbage collected like the reference isn't there if there is an argument in a function definition like `*atuple`,  it becomes optional and returns an empty tuple (or list?) if not given
+`deque` from `collections` = data structure for efficient insertion and deletion from two ends of a list.

 ### Importing Tensor